GSA/digitalgov.gov/content/authors/toni-bonitto/_index.md

 email: "toni.bonitto@gsa.gov"

 # Bio — keep it under 50 words
-bio: "New to government, Toni spent most of her tech career in New York, New Jersey, and Florida in the private and nonprofit sectors.
-She now serves as an Innovation Specialist for DigitalGov in the Technology Transformation Service at GSA&#39;s headquarters in Washington, DC."
+bio: "Toni spent most of her tech career in New York, New Jersey, and Florida in the private and nonprofit sectors.
+She now serves as an Innovation Specialist for DigitalGov in the Technology Transformation Service at GSA&#39;s headquarters in Washington, DC, where she recently completed a term as the co-lead for the TTS Accessibility Guild."

 # Where can people learn more about your agency or program?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: "https://digital.gov/about/"